lmc-eu/spirit-design-system/packages/web/src/scss/components/Card/README.md

 ### Responsive Card Layout

-Card layout can be adjusted based on the breakpoint.
+Card layout can be adjusted based on the [breakpoint][dictionary-breakpoint].
 To create a responsive layout, use the `tablet` and `desktop` infixes, e.g. `Card--tablet--horizontal` or `Card--desktop--vertical`.

 ```html